-New online casinos open in the US regulated market on a frequent basis.
+New online casinos open in the USA on a frequent basis.
 Only a few states have made this possible, and most of those only in the last few years.
 As a result, the online casino market is growing at a blistering pace.
-Right now, the new online casino is Ocean Casino Online in Michigan, set to launch in August 2022.

 Other launches expected for 2022 include LeoVegas in NJ, PlayStar in both NJ and Pennsylvania, and Novibet in PA.
 Maxim Casino may eventually make an appearance too.
 Unfortunately, no additional states will open their markets in 2022, though the Canadian province of Ontario has done so.